 If you already had your baby shower, put all the items away.
 Remember not to remove the tags from duplicates so you can return them and get store credit for diapers.

 28. Stock Up On Groceries

-Besides having your freezer meals you also want to make sure you have some fresh fruit, fresh veggies and meat in your kitchen.
+Besides having the freezer meals you also want to make sure you have some fresh fruit, fresh veggies, and meat in your kitchen.
 In case you go into labor – that way you don’t have to get out of your home to go grocery shopping those first few weeks.